JJK96/shellcode_compiler/README.md

 # c-to-shellcode.py

-It's a simple Python script to easily convert C code to machine code shellcode with one command.
+It's a simple Python script to easily convert C code to shellcode (standalone binary machine code) with one command 👾🐚

 Dependencies:

 - Python 3.x
 - x86_64-w64-mingw32-gcc-win32
-- GCC
+- ld

 ## Usage

 1. Write something cool to `payload.c`
 2. Execute: `python c-to-shellcode.py`
 3. Look at the `bin/` directory:
-    - `payload.bin` - raw flat binary of compiled `payload.c` (shellcode)
+   - `payload.exe` - compiled C program (without shellcode conversion), so you can use libc and WinAPI functions directly, e.g. `printf()`.
+Great for debugging and fast development.
-    - `payload.exe` - compiled `payload.c` as a standalone EXE
+   - `loader.exe` - loader with compiled shellcode.
+It really injects shellcode into memory and executes it just like real malware.
-    - `loader.exe` - compiled `loader.c` with the payload injected
+   - `payload.bin` - raw standalone shellcode binary file.

 ## Caveats